My Struggle (Knausgård novels): Reception

 The New Republics Evan Hughes wrote that Knausgård's followers feel like he writes about them, that the book is "like opening someone else's diary and finding your own secrets".
 Hughes called Zadie Smith and Jonathan Lethem admirers of Knausgård's.
 Novelist Jeffrey Eugenides said that Knausgård "broke the sound barrier of the autobiographical novel".

 In a long and largely positive review of the first Min Kamp books, James Wood of The New Yorker wrote that "There is something ceaselessly compelling about Knausgård’s book: even when I was bored, I was interested."
 In a review of Book 2: A Man in Love in The New York Times, Leland de la Durantaye called the My Struggle series "breathtakingly good" and compared it to Marcel Proust’s In Search of Lost Time.
 In a review of Book 3: Boyhood Island in the Times Literary Supplement, Thomas Meaney reflected on the differences between Proust and Knausgård, and wrote about the philosophy behind the Min Kamp books.
 Joshua Rothman notes in his article in The New Yorker that "In previous volumes, we’ve watched a younger Karl Ove struggle to absorb his father’s dark energies.
 In the new volume, his dad is no longer abusive."
-However, in an interview with Andrew O’Hagan, Knausgaard has said that writing My Struggle has not helped him in conquering his fear of his father.
+However, in an interview with Andrew O’Hagan, Knausgård has said that writing My Struggle has not helped him in conquering his fear of his father.
 Frenchculture.org website noted that, even though Knausgård was called the "Norwegian Proust", the first volume sold very few copies in France, probably because the strong French tradition of autofiction makes the book look less original than it appears in the US.

 Liesl Schillinger further explains the uniqueness in Knausgård's writing for even his own culture, stating in her Wall Street Journal profile piece:

 "No other Norwegian writer had dared such full disclosure.
 France has a tradition of autobiographical fiction, and memoir is common in the United States but not in Scandinavia."